akdevops12/devops2022/README.md

 # devops2022
-This is how first repo
+This is our first repo